Rabbits Ear TrailDate: 3/28/2011

 Rabbits Ear trail is located in the Rabbit Valley Recreation Area which is also part of the McInnis Canyons National Conservation area.
 The Rabbit Valley Area has long been a popular location for people around Grand Junction and the Fruita area.
 There are plenty of recreational opportunities for everyone including hiking, camping, horseback riding, and atv use.
+You can download a copy of the Rabbit Valley trail system here.

 To access the trail head you need to travel approximately 30 miles west on Interstate 70 until you come to the Rabbit Valley off ramp.
 This will be Exit #2.
 Exit the Interstate and turn left at the top, cross over the interstate and go past the kiosk and cattle guard then take your first left.
 Continue driving east on a well maintained gravel road for about 4 ½ miles.
 The trail head is located at a small parking area off the road to your right.